FAQ

 Troubleshooting and FAQ

-Can I add a pull request to the merge queue before all its required status checks have passed?
+Can I add a pull request to the queue before all required checks pass?

 Yes.
 A pull request can be submitted to the queue at any time, even if it's not yet ready to merge.
 The pull request will enter the queue in a "Queued" state and wait for all branch protection rules (like passing status checks and required reviews) to be met.
 Once the PR is ready, Trunk Merge Queue will automatically move it into the testing phase.

-Can I choose the merge strategy (e.g., squash, rebase, or merge commit) for my pull requests?
+Can I choose the merge strategy for my pull requests?

 No, Trunk Merge Queue exclusively uses a squash merge for all pull requests.
 It is not currently possible to select a different merge strategy like rebase or a standard merge commit on a per-PR basis.